TPO vs SPF: Which Roof Is Better for Your School?

 - Any much more…

-TPO vs SPF: Which roofing type is better for insulation?
+TPO vs Spray foam roofing: Which roofing type is better for insulation?

-An advantage with SPF is that it provides schools with more efficient insulation.
+Spray foam has many advantages over other roofing systems.
+One advantage is that it provides schools with more efficient insulation.
 This is important because HVAC costs can be high when trying to keep hundreds of students and faculty comfortable.

-With SPF being seamless, it has an R-value of 6.7 per inch (the highest rating of any standard roofing insulation ) vs TPO, which provides no insulation value.
+With spray foam being seamless, it has an R-value of 6.5 per inch (the highest rating of any standard roofing insulation ) vs TPO, which provides no insulation value.

-TPO vs SPF: Which roofing system is faster to apply?
+TPO vs Spray foam: Which roofing system is faster to apply?

 Speed is greatly important for school roofing projects.
 Schools only have 12 weeks of summer vacation without any students or staff around.

-With unpredictable weather and roofing contractors scheduling jobs 2-3 months in advance, it’s important for schools to make sure the contractor can finish the job before school begins.
+With unpredictable weather and roofing contractors scheduling jobs 2-3 months in advance, schools need to make sure the contractor can finish the job before school begins.

 One factor that can increase the speed of a project is the type of material being laid down.